Tesla recalls 2.2 million cars — nearly all of its vehicles sold in the U.S. — over warning light issue

 Tesla is fixing the vehicles by releasing a free, over-the-air software update.
 The automaker will also mail owner notification letters starting March 30.

+Separately, the NHTSA on Thursday said it has opened a preliminary evaluation about reports of power steering problems with some Teslas.
+The report noted that it has identified 2,388 complaints about drivers losing steering control in some 2023 Tesla Model 3 and Y vehicles.

+NHTSA said it has started an engineering analysis about the issue, a step taken before issuing a recall.

-Tesla has issued a series of recalls n recent weeks.
+Tesla has issued a series of recalls in recent weeks.
 The company January recalled nearly 200,000 vehicles in the U.S. because the backup camera can malfunction while the car is in reverse.

 In December, Tesla also recalled more than 2 million vehicles across four different models to fix a flaw in its Autopilot system.
 That followed a years-long investigation by NHTSA into a series of crashes, some deadly, related to the Autopilot technology.